Local mocktails + non-alcoholic drinks in Boston

 Scholars, 25 School St.

-This bistro and cocktail lounge offers something for everyone, including a few mocktails like the Jalapeno and Blood Orange Margarita and the Lemon and Cherry Hemp-Infused soda.
+This bistro and cocktail lounge offers something for everyone, including a few mocktails like the Jalapeño and Blood Orange Margarita and the Hibiscus Pomegranate Lemonade.

 Tiki Rock, 2 Broad St.